datanav/docs/technical/superoffice-hubspot.rst

 SuperOffice Person to HubSpot Contact
 -------------------------------------
-Before any synchronization can take place, a link between a SuperOffice Person and a HubSpot Contact must be established.

-A new HubSpot Contact will be created from a SuperOffice Person if it is connected to a SuperOffice Quote, or Quotealternative that is synchronized into HubSpot.
+Every SuperOffice Person will be synchronized with a HubSpot Contact.

+If a matching HubSpot Contact already exists, the SuperOffice Person will be merged with the existing one.
+If no matching HubSpot Contact is found, a new HubSpot Contact will be created.

 A SuperOffice Person will merge with a HubSpot Contact if one of the following property combinations match: